btcpayserver/btcpayserver-doc/docs/ThirdPartyHosting.md

 The limitations happen for technical reasons, mostly because these features require a user to run a full node to use them.

+## What does the third party host know about their users?
+Third party hosts can see the following:

+- Total number of users
+- The email username of those users

+Note: If additional features are enabled such as non-admin lightning wallet or transmuter, the server admin can see additional information related to those features.

 ## Pros
 * Easy and quicker setup
 * Cheaper and in most cases free (depending if the host is premium or free)